Chapter 6-3 : The signal trick

 The signal trick

-The problem we need to solve is to know, after the end of a repeat loop, whether or not an event has occurred.
-This could be the reading of a particular word, a value...
+The problem we need to solve is to find out whether or not an event has occured at the end of a repeat loop.
+This might be the reading of a particular word, a value...

-We're going to adopt the signal strategy, which we'll be able to implement using a Boolean variable.
-In effect, the fact that this event has occurred is either TRUE or FALSE.
+We're going to use the Signal Trick by using a Boolean variable.
+Whether this event has occurred or not is shown through a TRUE or FALSE statement.

-Consequently, we're going to initialize this variable in a state, TRUE or FALSE and, in the loop, we're going to set a conditional so that if the event occurs, the state of this Boolean variable is reversed and can never return to its initial state afterwards.
+We start by initializing this variable to a TRUE or FALSE state and in the loop, we're going to set a conditional so that if the event occurs, the state of this Boolean variable is reversed and afterwards can never return to its initial state.

-By examining the state of the variable after the end of the repeat loop, we'll know whether the event has occurred or not.
+By examining the state of the variable at the end of the repeat loop, we'll know whether the event has occurred or not.

 Let's take an example: the program will read some numbers and report whether the value 0 has occurred at least once in the list.